-Confusion matrix derived parameters include precision, recall, F1-score, and accuracy.
-Precision quantifies the proportion of correct detections out of all identified detections, while recall measures the model's ability to capture known phase arrivals.
-The F1-score is defined as the harmonic mean of precision and recall and provides a balanced metric that includes both false positives and false negatives.
-Accuracy is calculated as the ratio of correctly identified instances to the total number of observations.
+Parameters that are derived from confusion matrix are precision, recall, F1-score, and accuracy.
+Precision measures the proportion of correct detections to all detections that are identified, whereas recall measures the ability of the model to identify known phase arrivals.
+F1-score is defined as the harmonic mean of precision and recall, thus balancing both false positives and false negatives.
+Accuracy is calculated as the proportion of correctly identified to all instances.
 Together, these metrics provide an overall assessment of detector performance, balancing the need to minimize false alarms and maximize the detection of correct phase arrivals.
 Note, the confusion matrix derived metrics do not account for errors in the manually labeled data.
 The number of true positives, false positives, false negatives, and true negatives was computed for each station and then summed for all events to get the final scores.
 The arrival time difference between manual and model picks was considered correct if it was less than the chosen threshold of 0.5 sec (same with the original PhaseNO paper).